intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 location) is not indirectly exposed through this information.
 Similarly, this information should not form a mechanism to provide a side-channel into what other users are doing.

+While information needs to be specific and provided on a per-need basis, it should also be declarative rather than specify some actions.
+The information should show what the application needs, for instance, rather than requiring the path elements to behave in some specific fashion.

+One should also consider ways to verify the provided information, or understand the implications if the information provided from the application may not be correct, or if the information is manipulated in the network before it arrives to the intended network elements.

 ## Authenticating Discussion Partners